zchee/golang-wiki/Mobile.md

 ### Building and deploying to Android

+Note: Currently only ARM devices and ARM emulating AVDs are supported.

 If you are using Android Studio, you can use the [Gradle plugin](https://plugins.gradle.org/plugin/org.golang.mobile.bind) to automate this process.

 * Launch Android Studio.